ropensci/roweb3/content/blog/2025-04-15-champions-project-wrapup/index.md

 Our Champions carried out a wide range of outreach activities like talks, conference papers, workshops, blog articles, community calls and meetups.
 The objective of these activities was to share what they did and learned during the program with their communities beyond rOpenSci.

-Outreach activities started in August 2024 involving local communities (universities, RUGs, R-Ladies Chapters, conferences, and organizations) and delivered in Champions’ native language (English, Spanish, Portuguese and Chinese).
+Outreach activities commenced in August 2024, involved local communities (universities, RUGs, R-Ladies Chapters, conferences, and organizations), and were delivered in the Champions’ native/preferred languages (English, Spanish, Portuguese and Chinese).

 [Liz Hare, member of this cohort worked together with Cagri, a champion from the first cohort to do outreach activities](https://ropensci.org/events/rsr-learn-and-use/) and also introduce their cohort mates to other communities and organizations giving them [space to share what they did during the Champions Program](https://www.youtube.com/watch?v=p2Odyp9VIPA).

-Champions worked with their local communities to organize different kind of events and spaces:
+Champions worked with their local communities to organize different kinds of events and spaces:

-- Sunny organized a workshop to teach how to use the package he developed during the champions program in Taiwan.
+- Sunny organized a workshop to teach how to use the package she developed during the champions program in Taiwan.
 - Ezekiel submitted a proposal to the RConsortium to create the [Unilorin R user Group](https://www.meetup.com/unilorin-r-users-group/) which got partial funding for its start-up.
 After a successful year of operation, with 5 events held and more than 600 members the group was awared another RConsortium grant to continue its activities during 2025.
 - Andrea organized several events in Argentina, including a talk at the R-Ladies Buenos Aires chapter and the RenBaires R user Group about the arcenso package and the Champions Program.
 - Sehrish shared her experience on the rOpenSci Champions Program at the webinar [Championing omics data analysis through Open science, Mentoring and Innovating tool](https://bdsi.anu.edu.au/news-events/events/championing-omics-data-analysis-through-open-science-mentoring-and-innovating) at the Australian National University.